UP210923/UP210923_CPP/U2/README.md

 Welcome to unit two: Control structures and cycles
 </h1>

-### the example exercises for each topic, this is a little demostration of
+### the example exercises for each topic, this is a little demostration of them
-- 01_Renta (you can calculate how many $ you wanna pay for Rent) **Income tax rates**<br>
+- 01_Renta (you can calculate how many $ you wanna pay for Rent) 1.where they ask you for an amount of rent
+2.The program will automatically calculate the total payment 3.it gives you the cost with the tax already added **Income tax rates**<br>

 > Less than $10,000 5%<br>